freddy-dov/docker-gc/README.md

  task:

  solution:
- wrote simp[le python script which do next:
+ wrote simple python script which do next:
  - get all repos via DockerAPI
  - for each repo get all images
  - get image creation date --> compare --> delete if image old